 Currently, the only cloud provider that offers this is AWS.
 And they’ve only recently begun supporting it with their Amazon Route 53 Resolver DNS Firewall.
 It offers allowlists and blocklists for resolving records.
 For added security, it also supports two managed domain lists—malware domains and botnet command-and-control domains.

 While new to the market and expected to improve, there are several immediate shortcomings of the AWS Route 53 Resolver DNS Firewall.
 This includes a lack of automatic detection for malware with dynamically generated domain names (using domain generation algorithms).
 There is also no detection for DNS data exfiltration (which misuses DNS to exchange a large amount of unstructured data between attacker and victim).
-Furthermore, there are no custom block/allow lists, which could be a problem for those with regulatory requirements to support their own customer blocklists.

 For now, Route 53 Resolver DNS Firewall is fairly limited and not intended for use in hybrid or multi-cloud scenarios.
 Using the DNS firewall requires you to ship all of your traffic to the cloud, incurring the traffic costs as well as Route 53 Resolver DNS Firewall costs.

 AWS is the only cloud provider that will let you directly register a domain with them while utilizing your AWS services.

 Both GCP and Azure rely on third-party services for domain name registration, with lackluster integration and support to boot.
 It requires an additional service from a third party, and additional automation and glue code to integrate it into automated processes.
 Lack of complete support for functionality like this makes the DDI landscape more complex and more fragile than it needs to be.
 Ultimately, it impacts the performance metrics of DDI solutions.